The board, set

 What changed this turn

-- Allies are suspicious of the executive but don't yet have proof.
+- Allies suspect the executive is compromised.
+They don't yet have proof.

-- The oil/energy cascade flag is armed (not tripped).
-The visible-compromise flag is auto-armed because of the stipulated kompromat.
+- The cascade flag (oil + finance + emerging markets) is armed.
+The visible-compromise flag is auto-armed because the kompromat is in the scenario stipulation.

-Whether Israel escalates with a deeper strike package, whether Iran widens via the Houthis, and whether Russia decides to leak any of what it has.
+Whether Israel's next strike goes deeper into Iran.
+Whether Iran retaliates via the Houthis or directly.
+Whether Russia decides to leak any of what it has.

 Read the original analyst briefing